michaelroland/kolab-iRony/README.md

 $ php composer.phar install

-3. Import the Roundcube framework and Kolab plugins
+3. Import the Roundcube Framework, Kolab plugins and Chwala

 3.1.
 Either copy or symlink the Roundcube framework package into lib/Roundcube 3.2.
-Either copy or symlink the roundcubemail-plugins-kolab into lib/plugins
+Either copy or symlink the roundcubemail-plugins-kolab into lib/plugins 3.3.
+Either copy or symlink the Chwala lib/ directory into lib/FileAPI

 4. Create local config